slsa-framework/slsa-proposals/0004/README.md

 -  The policy applies to each installed package (listed in the lock file ./package-lock.json).
 -  This includes packages that are installed as a transitive dependency.
--  The policy does not apply to the repository clone or fork itself, because that code was not installed from an npm package.
+-  The policy does not apply to the source repository clone or fork itself, because that code was not installed from an npm package.

 ####  Existing process details

--  Clone a repository for ‘foo' ("git clone –depth 1 https://site/foo"), fork a repository, or use some other process to check out or unpack that source code.
+-  Clone a source repository for ‘foo' ("git clone –depth 1 https://site/foo"), fork a source repository, or use some other process to check out or unpack that source code.
 -  In the top-level directory for ‘foo', install transitive dependencies ("cd foo; npm install").